efremidze/arclint/README.md

 # ArcLint

-AI-powered VS Code architectural linter that enforces clean architecture patterns in your codebase.
+AI-assisted architecture linting for modern codebases.

 ## Overview

-ArcLint is an intelligent linting tool that helps maintain architectural consistency in your TypeScript (v0.1) and Swift (v0.2) projects.
-It infers your project's architecture during onboarding and then enforces architectural rules deterministically using local import graph analysis—no API calls on save.
+ArcLint is an intelligent linting tool that helps maintain architectural consistency.
+It infers your project's architecture during onboarding and then enforces architectural rules deterministically using local import graph analysis.

 ### Key Features